LouisSavoie/simple-karma/README.md

 ## Future Scope

-- adminPlus and adminMinus commands
+## Info Update:
+New info section in this README and for the help command including helpful info such as:
+- Bot invitation
+- Link to this repo
+- Issues Reporting
+- Support Discord server
+- Link to SKs author's portfolio
+- Donations
+- help and readme now include bot info in a new info section

+### Admin Update:
-- add users as botAdmin so they can use admin commands without being a discord admin
+1. Add users as botAdmin so they can use admin commands without being a Discord admin
+2. Add <value> and subtract <value> admin commands
-- delete all for server admin command
+3. Delete all things admin command
-- add all users of server command
+4. Add all users admin command
-- multi-newThing command
-- singular and plural points
-- support server
-- allow command arguments in any order
+5. Multi-new admin command
-- toggle allowing negative points
+6. Toggle allowing negative points admin command
+7. Toggle allowing trolldelete admin command

+### Points Update:
+1. Points names can be prefix or suffix
+2. Singular and plural points names

+...and other non-feature codebase updates.
+Ya'know, dev stuff.

 ~~*All caught up, hurrah!*~~